FigureTechnologies/asset-classification-smart-contract/README.md

 requested asset type.
 The verification statuses are indicated in the code as an [AssetOnboardingStatus](src/core/types/asset_onboarding_status.rs), and the most recent verification result is always stored as an [AssetVerificationResult](src/core/types/asset_verification_result.rs) on the scope's [AssetScopeAttribute](src/core/types/asset_scope_attribute.rs).
 On a failed verification, the process can always be retried, at the cost of paying another onboarding fee.
+In a trustless scenario, the verification process updates the status of the scope to [AwaitingFinalization](src/core/types/asset_onboarding_status.rs), indicating that it is ready for finalization.

+* __Finalization__: This process is used to move a Provenance Metadata Scope that has been used in a trustless verification process from the [AwaitingFinalization](src/core/types/asset_onboarding_status.rs) onboarding status to the [Approved](src/core/types/asset_onboarding_status.rs) status.
+In this scenario, no fee is charged to the account that requested classification until the finalization step runs.

 ## Account Roles